mneygri56/Operation-Yeet-the-Pi/README.md

 ![The Kerbal Space Program Equation from xkcd](https://github.com/mneygri56/Operation-Yeet-the-Pi/blob/master/Pictures/RocketEquation.PNG)

 To calculate how much fuel we should use to maximize delta v.
 The other values can be calculated from the test we will do and the rocket design.
+We could also have a height goal so that we can figure out exactly how fast we want the exhaust to go and how much fuel we need.

 ## Materials
 |              Material              |                Quantity               |         Cost        |